slackpropagation/silent-leak-detector/README.md

 This interactive global choropleth map displays the conversion rates by country, based on aggregated session-level data.
 Each country is shaded according to its conversion performance, making it easy to spot geographic trends at a glance.

 The visualization helps teams:

- 	•	Compare how different markets perform in terms of conversion
+- Compare how different markets perform in terms of conversion
-	•	Identify high-potential regions that are currently underperforming
+- Identify high-potential regions that are currently underperforming
-	•	Prioritize localization, UX improvements, or targeted campaigns based on regional performance
+- Prioritize localization, UX improvements, or targeted campaigns based on regional performance

 While a few countries—such as the United States and some Western European markets—achieve conversion rates above 1–2%, the majority of global traffic converts at less than 0.5%.
 This stark contrast suggests that expanding ad spend into low-performing regions without first addressing regional UX barriers (e.g., language, loading time, mobile performance) could lead to poor returns on investment.
 This visualization supports strategic decision-making around international growth and budget allocation.

 ![Country Conversion Map](outputs/country_conversion_map.png)

+**Key Insight:** The United States leads with a 2.30% conversion rate, while most countries convert below 0.5%, highlighting significant regional performance gaps.

+**Page Context:**
+This map is implemented in [pages/Country_Conversion_Map.py](pages/Country_Conversion_Map.py).
+It filters out countries with fewer than 100 sessions, converts country names to ISO‑3 codes using the `pycountry` library, and renders an interactive Plotly choropleth with an equirectangular projection on a dark background theme (`#2E2E2E`).
+A custom diverging colorscale highlights performance from low (deep blue) to high (red) rates.
+A rotated annotation serves as the vertical colorbar label, and footer annotations display total sessions and overall conversion rate.
+Data is loaded from `data/cleaned_sessions.csv` and the figure can be exported to `outputs/country_conversion_map.png`.

 To assess how reliable each country’s conversion rate is, we calculated 95% confidence intervals.
 This helps distinguish statistically meaningful patterns from noise, especially for countries with fewer sessions.